Laurie passed away the day before 9-11 (9/10/01) after a 6 year battle with cancer.

 Or, rather, trying to return back home.

-Due to prohibited air travel following the 9-11 tragedy, we had to wait almost a full week before we were able to travel back to NY along with Laurie.
+Due to prohibited air travel following the 9-11 tragedy, we (my daughter, Heather, and I) had to wait almost a full week before we were able to travel back to NY along with Laurie.

 Viewing services & everything should always be for fondly remembering the departed, but they’re more often so painful & somber as the person’s passing is still fresh in people’s minds.